Skip to content

 EXHIBITION – WASHI: THE ART OF JAPANESE PAPER (NORWICH UNIVERSITY OF THE ARTS)

-A unique viewing in Europe for over 100 papers from two major collections, the 19th century Parkes papers held at the Royal Botanic Gardens, Kew, and 21st century papers from the Washi: The Soul of Japan Committee in Kyoto.
+A unique viewing in Europe for over 100 papers from two major collections, the 19th century Parkes papers held at the Royal Botanic Gardens, Kew, (link opens in a new window) and 21st century papers from the Washi: The Soul of Japan Committee in Kyoto.

 Both feature papers made with great skill and of exceptional beauty.